 Epidural steroid injections are a commonly used treatment at Global Pain Solutions to help relieve pain in the neck, arm, back, and leg.
-If you’re seeking pain management, you can contact at 602-610-7299 or book an appointment online.
+If you’re seeking pain management, contact us at 602-610-7299 or book an appointment online.

 An epidural steroid injection is a minimally invasive procedure used to treat back pain, neck pain, and nerve pain conditions.
 Many patients find relief during acute pain episodes from these injections.
 Some individuals experience enough pain reduction to return to normal activities after a single injection, while others use them in combination with rehabilitation like physical therapy.
 Relief can last from one week to over a year.